natelistrom/natelistrom.github.io/_posts/2023-01-16-bracketing2.md

 ---
 layout: post
 title:  "Storytelling with large-scale, complex bracketing structures"
-Description: Story structures like the Hero's Journey and seven-point plot structure can use bracketing to enhance their emotional and thematic resonance.
+description: "Story structures like the Hero's Journey and seven-point plot structure can use bracketing to enhance their emotional and thematic resonance."
 date:   2023-01-20 12:00:00 -0400
 tags: [Story structure, Bracketing, MICE quotient, Story, Craft]
 maturity: note